gpeterson406/GreenwoodBookHTML/06-correlationAndSimpleLinearRegression.md

-relationships, outliers, and clustering of observations that may be distorting the numerical measure of the linear relationship. \index{outlier} The ``ggpairs`` function from the ``GGally`` package [@R-GGally] combines the numerical correlation information and scatterplots in one display.
+relationships, outliers, and clustering of observations that may be distorting the numerical measure of the linear relationship. \index{outlier} The ``ggpairs`` function from the ``GGally`` package [@R-GGally] combines the numerical correlation information and scatterplots in one display^[We will not use the "significance stars" in the plot that display with the estimated correlations.
+You can ignore them but we will sometimes remove them from the plot by using the more complex code of `ggpairs(upper = list(continuous = GGally::wrap(ggally_cor, stars = F)))`.].
 \index{R packages!\textbf{GGally}}
 As in the correlation matrix, you triangulate the variables for the pairwise relationship.
 The upper right